emissary-ingress/emissary/tutorials/basic-request-rate-limiting.md

    The `/qotm/open/` endpoint does not have the same load restrictions and therefore does not need to be rate limited.

 ## Summary
-To quickly enable global rate limiting on your website, get started with a [free 14-day trial of Ambassador Pro](https://www.getambassador.io/pro/free-trial), or [contact sales](https://www.getambassador.io/contact) today.
+To quickly enable basic request rate limiting on your website, get started with a [free 14-day trial of Ambassador Pro](https://www.getambassador.io/pro/free-trial), or [contact sales](https://www.getambassador.io/contact) today.